glennmckechnie/weewx-sqlbackup/README.md

     mysqldump -uweewx -p -hlocalhost weatherpi archive --single-transaction --skip-opt |
             gzip > /{your_backup_directory}/wholebackup-1497830683.sql.gz

-Adding the epoch date string to the filename helps in determing its current age, when to do update from.
+Adding the epoch date string to the filename helps in determining its current age, when to do update from.
 You'll then use the partial backups created by this skin, to restore from that date.

 When configuring your sqlbackup, DO turn on sql_debug in the skin.conf file and view the output in /var/log/syslog (or your default log) or in the report page, sqlbackup/index.html